esferatec/ec-luart-widgetmanager/ecluart/README.md

 WidgetMangager:reorder() -> none
 ```

 This function reorders the widgets in the zorder table based on their zindex property.
-It uses the table.sort function with a custom comparison function to sort the widgets in ascending order of their zindex.
+It uses the table sort function with a custom comparison function to sort the widgets in ascending order of their zindex.

 ## Method - apply